cran/hagis/README.md

 ### Stable Version

-A stable version of {hagis} is available from CRAN.
+A CRAN version of {hagis} is available but lags behind the GitHub version.
+They both will give exactly the same results.

 ``` r
 install.packages("hagis")